 Caregiver Rates

 Caregiver Connection is locally owned and operated in Portland, Oregon, and has been serving clients in the metro area including Vancouver, Washington, since 1998.
-You negotiate duties and rates, hire and pay your caregiver directly; the caregiver is considered your employee when they earn more than $2,000 in a calendar year.
+You negotiate duties and rates, hire and pay your caregiver directly, and the caregiver is generally considered your employee.

 How Caregiver Connection